McIndi/ans_dev_sandbox_playbook/docs/TROUBLESHOOTING.md

 ansible-galaxy collection install ansible.posix community.general
 ```

-These are automatically installed by `RUN_PLAYBOOK.bash` but may be needed for manual playbook runs.
+These are automatically installed by `python sandbox.py run` but may be needed for manual playbook runs.

 ### Role Not Found